ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/iAtari800/ReadMe from Keripo.txt

 Launch Module:
 - FastLaunches iAtari800 with Dog Daze Deluxe disk image
 - launch disk images from file browser
-- changeable refresh rate setting
+- changeable launch settings

 To do:
-- add pixel blending for smoother screen
+- none; port complete
+- wait for hotdog to be ported to Sansa

 Changelog:
 [keep untouched till beta release]